Putting Technology to Work to Meet Compliance Requirements with JD Edwards

 There are many headaches that come with printing and labeling but adding in compliance requirements can turn a simple headache into a migraine.
 Do you:

-If you answered yes, technology can help – specifically an enterprise labeling solution (ELS).
-Bridging the gap between JD Edwards and printers, an ELS provides you with a flexible, integrated solution that can meet your customer’s demands (like placing their logo or item description on your product label – even if that information is not located in JD Edwards).
+If you answered yes, technology can help – specifically anenterprise labeling solution, like Print Suite Bridge.
+By bridging the gap between JD Edwards and printers, Print Suite Bridge provides you with a flexible, integrated solution that can meet your customer’s demands (like placing their logo or item description on your product label – even if that information is not located in JD Edwards).

 3. Enhance Traceability